-Even in unfamiliar times, your dream and goal of starting a clothing line is worth pursuing.
+Your dream and goal of starting a clothing line can happen.

 But here’s the thing.
 There is no secret to fashion business success.
 And that’s because there is no one way to do it.